About

 • AILA Amicus Committee, Member 2009-2020, Chair 2013-2014 & 2018-2020

-• Michigan Chapter of American Immigration Lawyers Association, Secretary 2017-2019, Treasurer 2019-2021, Vice Chair, 2021-2022, Chair 2022-present
+• Michigan Chapter of American Immigration Lawyers Association, Secretary 2017-2019, Treasurer 2019-2021, Vice Chair, 2021-2022, Chair 2022-2024

 • AILA Message Center Moderator Committee, Member from 2014-present, Chair 2016-2018